 Data mining can help with fraud detection in many ways.
 For example:

 - It can help determine if employees use their company credit cards for personal things and vice versa.

 - It can help find cases in which employees make claims for things they didn’t buy or even get.
 This can also help you figure out if our company has a problem with inventory being stolen.

 - It can help find cases where employees charged travel expenses to their company credit card when they weren’t travelling for business or weren’t travelling at all.

-In the end, fraud detection in data mining helps companies reduce losses due to fraudulent activity and avoid litigation, chargebacks, and unnecessary service calls.
+In the end, fraud detection and identity verification services in data mining helps companies reduce losses due to fraudulent activity and avoid litigation, chargebacks, and unnecessary service calls.
 To address issues before they get out of hand, account holders can monitor their accounts using fraud detection.
 By mining data, those responsible for managing accounts can access their account information in a more accessible and efficient format.

 Data mining is analysing data from multiple sources to identify patterns, correlations, and trends in the data.